tfpk/macrokata/README.md

 You should complete the kata in order, as they increase in difficulty, and depend on previous kata.

-This set of exericses is written for people who have already spent some time programming in Rust.
+This set of exercises is written for people who have already spent some time programming in Rust.
 Before completing this, work through a rust tutorial and build some small programs yourself.